naomatheus/tool-shed/readme.md

 - Get information/guidance on all of the hard things Hard things:
 - Populate()
-- AuthController (using Jim's video after 1:21:00 use it to prevent the homepage from appearing without req.session.logged being true)
+~ - AuthController (using Jim's video after 1:21:00 use it to prevent the homepage from appearing without req.session.logged being true) ~

-- Bcrypt (goes in the authcontroller)
+~ - Bcrypt (goes in the authcontroller) ~

-- Images and buffer data types
+~ - Images and buffer data type added to index page ~

-- include sessions (happens in the server) (session middleware) (it gets handled by the authcontroller/bcrypt) -- each time you save a change in the code, it resets the server. and that destroys the session and you have to login to start new session
+~ - include sessions (express-session middleware) (it gets handled by the authcontroller/bcrypt) ~
+~ -- each time you save a change in the code, it resets the server. and that destroys the session and you have to login to start new session ~
 -- make sure you have a new link tied to your login page when you're debugging after having sessions

-Afternoon
-- think about the user flow
-- do some bootstrap stuff
-- Add a logout button to the nav bar if they're logged in.
-Can be some EJS logic (if logged in, show logout; else show login and register)

-- Decide how we think we wanna style it **WORKING**
-- do some styling stuff **WORKING**

 ## GOALS 4-25-19